 Pressing the arrow will provide you with a menu to:

-load the file from the file system: the file is identified through the file path and QGIS needs to resolve the path in order to display the corresponding image
+Select File…, to load the file from the file system.
+The file is identified through the file path and QGIS needs to resolve the path in order to display the corresponding image

-load the file from a remote URL: as above, the image will only be loaded on successful retrieval of the remote resource
+From URL…, to load the file from a remote URL.
+As above, the image will only be loaded on successful retrieval of the remote resource

-embed the file into the item: the file is embedded inside the current project, style database, or print layout template.
+Embed File…, to embed the file inside the current project, style database, or print layout template.
 The file is then always rendered as part of the item.
 This is a convenient way to create self-contained projects with custom symbols which can be easily shared amongst different users and installations of QGIS.